Codaisseur/redux_intro_ts/readme.md

 8. Added a new "RESET" action type, TDD-style
 9. Object experiments..
 10. Added an "app reducer" and some tests for it
+11. Added a `darkMode` property to the app state, and an action to toggle it, TDD-style